 And look at me now.
-I’m studying for my WSET diploma and I have started a wine business.
+I’m completed my WSET diploma and I started a wine business.
 You could say I’m making up for lost time.

 Drink wine responsibly

 I strongly believe in healthy eating, exercise, quality sleep and a balanced, healthy lifestyle.
-I also believe that we should enjoy alcohol with moderation, especially if we want to avoid a hangover.
+I also believe that we should enjoy alcohol in moderation, especially if we want to avoid a hangover.

 But let me start with the bare facts: moderate wine consumption appears to be good for your health.